 Inaccurate or low-quality products

 Another thing that can lead to customer dissatisfaction is having inaccurate or low-quality products.
 For example, if a customer buys a product with a defect, they will be disappointed.
 Not only will they feel like they wasted their money, but they also may even think that the company did not care enough about their product to make sure it was good.

 When customer knows that the company is willing to take care of them, they are more likely to buy again.

 1. Compete.
 How your business uses technology will determine your ability to compete in the future.
 If you don’t use technology to improve your business, someone who is more digitally savvy will leave you in the dust.

 2. Partnership.
 You need to find the best technology partners and integrate them seamlessly into your business.
-Don’t get bogged down with trying to understand how technology works every nuance.
+Don’t get bogged down in trying to understand how technology works in every nuance.
 Instead, delegate that part to the experts.
 After all, you have many more important things to worry about, like running your business.

 3. Solutions.
 There are many technology solutions available for manufacturing.
 It’s essential to find the one that is right for your needs and then educate yourself on making it work for you.

 4. Invest.
 Technology is not a panacea for every problem.
 Sometimes, you have to take the time and invest to solve problems with people, processes, and politics.
 Don’t fall into the trap of thinking technology will solve your issues instantly.
 In most cases, it won’t.

 5. Expertise.
 You can’t just buy any old technology solution and expect it to work for your business.
 It would help if you worked with experts who understand your industry and make your business unique.